John Hadl: San Diego Chargers

-In 1965, he was named San Diego's starting quarterback.
-He led the team that year to a 9-2-3 record while throwing 2,798 yards (a league high) for twenty touchdowns and 21 interceptions and a 50.0 completion percentage, all good for a second straight AFL-All Star appearance.
-Hadl made his third and final appearance in the AFL Championship Game that year.
-In his only start in said game, facing the Bills once again, Hadl threw 11-of-23 for 140 yards and two interceptions as the Chargers were trounced 23-0 in the 1965 championship game.
+In 1965, he was named San Diego's starting quarterback and led the team to a 9–2–3 record while throwing 2,798 yards (a league high) for twenty touchdowns and 21 interceptions and a 50.0 completion percentage, all good for a second straight AFL-All Star appearance.
+Hadl made his third and final appearance in the AFL championship game that year.
+In his only start in said game, facing the Bills again, Hadl threw 11-of-23 for 140 yards and two interceptions as the Chargers were trounced 23–0.
 Hadl made punts for the second and last regular time, punting 38 times for 1,544 yards.
 Hadl would punt just three times for a hundred yards over the course of two separate seasons.

 The following year, he started twelve of fourteen games (Steve Tensi started the other two).
 Hadl went 7–4–1 while throwing 2,846 yards for 23 touchdowns and fourteen interceptions for a 53.3 completion percentage, although the Chargers third-ranked offense was not enough for a playoff spot for the first time in four years.
 Hadl began a streak during the fifth game of the season.
 On October 8, he threw a touchdown pass against the New York Jets.
-For the rest of the season, Hadl would throw for at least one touchdown pass, and the streak would continue into the next season - his nineteen game streak (October 8, 1966 - November 19, 1967) with at least one touchdown pass would be the longest streak by a quarterback in the American Football League.
-Hadl played in each game of the 1967 season, going 8-5-1 for 3,365 yards with 24 touchdowns and 22 interceptions while having a 50.8 completion percentage, and he led the league in yards gained per pass completion with 15.5.
+For the rest of the season, Hadl would throw for at least one touchdown pass, and the streak would continue into the next season - his nineteen-game streak (October 8, 1966 - November 19, 1967) with at least one touchdown pass would be the longest streak by a quarterback in the American Football League.
+Hadl played in each game of the 1967 season, going 8–5–1 for 3,365 yards with 24 touchdowns and 22 interceptions while having a 50.8 completion percentage, and he led the league in yards gained per pass completion with 15.5.
 He improved further in 1968, leading the league in completions, attempts, yards (3,473), touchdowns (27), and interceptions (32, which was a career high) while having a 47.3 completion percentage and an All-Star selection.
-Despite going 9-5, it was only good enough for third place in the Western Division.
+Despite going 9–5, it was only good enough for third place in the Western Division.
 In the final season of the AFL in 1969, the Chargers were a team in turmoil.
-Famed coach (and future member of the Pro Football Hall of Fame) Sid Gillman resigned due to health problems after going 4-5.
-Hadl would play in ten games while Marty Domres started four games, and Hadl won five of his starts.
+Famed coach (and future member of the Pro Football Hall of Fame) Sid Gillman resigned due to health problems after going 4–5.
+Hadl played in ten games while Marty Domres started four games, and Hadl won five of his starts.
 He passed for 2,253 yards with ten touchdowns and eleven interceptions for a 48.8 completion percentage, and Hadl was named an AFL All-Star once again.
 In the AFL All-Star Game, he was named Most Valuable Player.